 Dialectical Behavioral Therapy (DBT)

 Is a form of psychotherapy that combines elements of cognitive-behavioral therapy (CBT) with concepts from Eastern philosophies such as mindfulness.

 Sistem Centered Counseling (SCC)

-Art therapy is a form of therapy that uses art-making as a means of expression and communication.
+Is a form of therapy that uses artmaking as a means of expression and communication.
 It can help individuals explore and process their emotions, reduce stress, and improve overall well-being.
 Art therapy is often used in conjunction with traditional talk therapy.